one2blame/cs6200/README.md

 The entire project is written in C++.
 In this project I learned how to:

-* Use the protobuf library,
+* Use the protobuf library
 * How to handle asynchronous gRPC calls
 * How to use [inotify](https://man7.org/linux/man-pages/man7/inotify.7.html) to monitor filesystem events